romange/blog/content/post/single_threaded_redis.md

 even higher rates.

 The speed of a car is 140 km/h, the speed of a jet plane is 950 km/h and the speed of sound is 1235 km/h.
-If Redis is a fast car, then we could fly instead on a hypersonic plane.
+If Redis is a fast car, then we could fly instead on a supersonic plane.